Carcinoid syndrome: Treatment

 Treatment of the carcinoid syndrome is focused on controlling the proliferation of the primary tumor and symptomatic control of the symptoms with somatostatin analogues octreotide or lanreotide.
 These analogues can help control the growth of the tumor itself and the associated symptoms of the carcinoid syndrome.
-In patients whose symptoms are refractory to initial doses, increasing the dose or switching to another analogue pasireotide may be effective.
+In patients whose symptoms are refractory to initial doses, increasing the dose or switching to another analogue, such as pasireotide may be effective.
 In patients who continue to be refractory, mTOR inhibitors such as everolimus.
 The TPH inhibitor telotristat ethyl may be useful in controlling diarrhea associated with the carcinoid syndrome.

 Peptide directed radiotherapy (PRRT) is another alternative treatment for patients who failed somatostain analogue therapy.
 This method uses radioactive somatostatin analogues such as ^{177}Lu-Dotatate or ^{90}Y-Edotreotide to target tumors directly.
 These therapies are effective for metastatic disease but studies have been limited to about 6-month time periods.

 Cytoreductive surgery performed chemically with ^{131}metaiodobenzylguanidine (^{131}I-MIBG) may also control symptoms starting around 6–15 months post procedure and lasting as long as 39 months.
 There are also procedures that target the liver directly such as radiofrequency ablation or radioembolization that deliver targeted therapy directly to the liver through special catheters.
 This is especially useful for patients with liver metastases.